Mohammed-BOUZAR/100-days-of-code/log.md

 It was great to see this feature come to life today.
 No more manually writing out each quiz — just select AI mode, wait a moment, and your questions are ready.
 It's simple right now, but it feels like a big step forward.

 **Live Project:**[Quiz Generator](https://quizgenerator.mohammed-bouzar.com)

+### Day 29 — December 6, 2025

+**Today's progress:**
+- I'm starting a new project: a Habit Tracker with Data Visualization.
+- Set up the project structure using Next.js and Tailwind CSS.

+**Thoughts:**
+I'm excited to begin this new journey!
+Building a Habit Tracker with data visualization will not only help me improve my own habits, but also provide valuable insights to users.
+I look forward to diving myself in the development process and creating something impactful.